Are Turtles Easy to Take Care of? Do They Make Good Pets?

 • Greek tortoise

 Some of these turtles can grow very large.
-For example, the Greek tortoise can grow a foot in length, so their ultimate size should be taken into account when choosing this turtle for a pet.
-And turtles never actually stop growing, but their growth rate slows down drastically once they reach maturity.
+For example, experts say the Greek tortoise can grow up to 11 inches in length.
+Interestingly, research shows that turtles never actually stop growing—their growth rate just slows down drastically once they reach maturity.

 Turtle Enclosure and Environment

-The enclosure should also mimic the turtle’s natural environment when it comes to light and air temperature.
-To make sure that the temperature stays consistent, it’s a good idea to keep a thermometer in the enclosure.
-A Thermometer Hygrometer LCD digital humidity gauge will provide clear and concise measuments on the inside enviroment of the enclosure.
-Experts also recommend that the turtle be moved out in the sun once in a while.
+The enclosure should also mimic your turtle’s natural habitat when it comes to light and air temperature.
+To make sure the temperature stays consistent, it’s a good idea to keep a thermometer in the enclosure.
+A Thermometer Hygrometer LCD digital humidity gauge lets you check on these measurements anytime just by looking at the display.

 Water